rafaelromao/rotinabot/README.md

 # RotinaBot
 RotinaBot is a chatbot to control you routine.

-Developed using the [OMNI Messaging Hub](http://omni.messaginghub.io) platform.
+Developed using the [Blip.ai](http://blip.ai) platform.

-- Create tasks for work days, week ends or every day.
+- Create tasks for work days, weekends or both.
 - Group tasks by morning, afternoon and evening.
 - Consult your tasks for the day and week.
 - Mark tasks as completed.